Yaroslav Halan

-Biography
+A member of the Communist Party of Western Ukraine from 1924, he played a role in the 1946 Synod of Lviv that merged the Ukrainian Greek Catholic Church into the Russian Orthodox Church and was controversial for the anti-Catholicism in his writings.

+He was assassinated in 1949 in what the Soviet government claimed was an attack by the Ukrainian Insurgent Army, though the organisation's responsibility has since become a source of dispute.

 Early life

-Yaroslav Halan was born on 27 July 1902 in Dynów to the family of Olexandr Halan, a minor post-office official.
-As a child he lived and studied in Przemyśl.
+Yaroslav Oleksandrovych Halan was born on 27 July 1902 in Dynów, then part of the Kingdom of Galicia and Lodomeria within Austria-Hungary, to the family of Oleksandr Halan, a minor post-office official.
+As a child, he lived and studied in Przemyśl.
 He enjoyed a large collection of books gathered by his father, and was greatly influenced by the creativity of the Ukrainian socialist writer Ivan Franko.
 At school, Yaroslav's critical thoughts brought him into conflict with priests who taught theology.

-At the beginning of the First World War his father, along with other "unreliable" elements who sympathized with the Russians, was placed in the Thalerhof internment camp by the Austrian authorities.
-Eventually Galitzia was taken by the Russians.
+At the beginning of the First World War his father, along with other "unreliable" elements who sympathised with the Russian Empire, was imprisoned at the Thalerhof internment camp by the Austro-Hungarian authorities.
+Galicia was taken by the Russians.

 During the next Austrian offensive, in order to avoid repressions, his mother evacuated the family with the retreating Russian army to Rostov-on-Don, where Yaroslav studied at the gymnasium and performed in the local theatre.
 Living there, Halan witnessed the events of the October Revolution.
-He became familiar with Lenin’s agitation.
-Later these events formed the base of his story Unforgettable Days.
+He became familiar with Lenin's agitation.
+Later, these events formed the basis of his story, Unforgettable Days.

 While in Rostov-on-Don, he discovered the works of Russian writers such as Leo Tolstoy, Maxim Gorky, Vissarion Belinsky, and Anton Chekhov.
 Halan often went to the theatre.
-Thus his obsession with this art was born, which in the future determined his decision to become a playwright.
+Thus, his obsession with this art was born, which in the future determined his decision to become a playwright.

 Student years

-After the war Halan returned to Galitzia (annexed by Poland), where in 1922 he graduated from the Peremyshl Ukrainian Gymnasium.
-He then studied at the Triest Higher Trade School in Italy, and in 1922 enrolled in the University of Vienna.
-In 1926 he transferred to the Jagiellonian University of Kraków, from which he graduated in 1928 (according to some sources he didn't pass the final exams).
+After the war, Halan returned to Galicia, which was annexed into the Second Polish Republic after the Treaty of Riga.
+In 1922, he graduated from the Peremyshl Ukrainian Gymnasium.
+He then studied at the Trieste Higher Trade School in Italy, and in 1922 enrolled in the University of Vienna.
+In 1926, he transferred to the Jagiellonian University of Kraków, from which he graduated in 1928 (according to some sources he didn't pass the final exams).
 Halan then began working as a teacher of the Polish language and literature at a private gymnasium in Lutsk.
 However, ten months later he was banned from teaching due to political concerns.